Excel Line Column Chart 2 Axes

 For some charts, you might prefer to see one or more of the series in a different chart type, such as a line chart.
-If you use two different chart types in a single chart, it's called a combination chart, like the line-column chart shown below.
+If you use two different chart types in a single chart, it's called a combination chart (or combo chart), like the line-column chart shown below.

 To see the steps for creating a line-column chart, please watch this short video.
 There are step-by-step written instructions below this video.

-At the bottom of the list, the total amount is calculated, using the SUM function.
-The total can be included in the chart, or left out.
+At the bottom of the list, in cells B9:D9, the total amounts are calculated, using the SUM function.

-First, we'll create a column chart from all of the data, and later we'll change one series to a line chart.
+First, we'll create a column chart from all of the data, and later we'll change one series in the Excel graph to a line chart.

-To make the Cases series stand out, we'll change it to a line series, and later we'll plot it on a separate axis.
+To make the Cases series stand out, we'll change it to a line series, and later we'll plot that line graph on a separate axis.

 In this example, the Cases series is difficult to see, so you can use the Ribbon commands to select it.

-Now the Cases series is easier to see, because it is on the secondary axis, which goes from 0 to 250, instead of the Primary axis, which goes from 0 to 18,000..
+Now the Cases series is easier to see, because it is a solid line, plotted on the secondary axis, which goes from 0 to 250, instead of the Primary vertical axis, which goes from 0 to 18,000..